ChartIQ/chartiq-react-app/README.md

 - `CustomChart` &mdash; Integrates native React components with ChartIQ W3C-standard web components
 - `HelloWorld` &mdash; Creates a basic chart with no user interface as a starting point for your React app

-**Note:**
+### Note:

-- This application has been designed to simplify the transfer of modules such as `src/chartiq/containers/ActiveTraderWorkstation` to other applications.
-We don't expect that developers will use the application as is with all modules included.
-So, to make transferring modules easier, we more or less duplicated resource and service files in each module.
+- This application has been designed as an example application to show off the ChartIQ templates in React. **If you are looking for the components themselves, visit the ChartIQ React Components package located at _src/chartiq-react-components_.**

 - For an example of creating a chart user interface entirely with native React components, see the [chartiq-react-seed](https://github.com/ChartIQ/chartiq-react-seed) project.